Greek Vineyard Estate

 Our area, Katsoureika, is allegedly the oldest settlement on the island when it was resettled in 1500 CE after being abandoned for 100 years due to piracy and plague.
 The new inhabitants sought high grounds where they were safe and had a vast view of the sea.
 The ruins and watering places are still to be found.
 They started to work the steep mountain slopes and created terraces, protected from erosion by dry-stacked walls, on which they planted olive, carob, almond, and walnut trees.
 These walls are masterpieces of craftsmanship and remind us of the stonemason skills of the Incas.
 Most of the olive groves on our property date from this time and are about 500 years old.
 However, few trees have survived in their original form as most have succumbed to forest fires.
 Fortunately, “Olivia”, a huge 500-year-old olive tree in front of the original stone cottage, was spared.

 There are 205 olive trees on the property, most being the old Throubolia, with additional land to expand the groves.
-Out of these trees, a grove of 30 young Throubolia was planted three years ago, and a grove of 25 young Koroneiki trees was planted this year.
+Out of these trees, a grove of 30 young Throubolia was planted three years ago, and a grove of 25 young Koroneiki trees was planted in 2021.
 There are also 6 Kalamata Olive trees for culinary use.

 Out Buildings and Storage Areas